 ● What’s the difference between a CAT tool and machine translation?

-A CAT tool (Computer Aided Translation) is practically a fluffed-up word processor.
+A CAT tool (Computer Aided Translation) supports a translator in writing what s/he really wants to write.
+Basically, it is a word processor with additional features.
 It displays the individual source and target sentences next to each other, to save the translator the effort of finding the right place in the texts again and again.
 A CAT tool stores all translated sentences in a database (translation memory) for reference, and can present additional reference material in context, such as agreed terminology.
 On-premise CAT tools also offer mature productivity features such as an intelligent autocomplete and a full set of customizable keyboard shortcuts, which are not yet offered, or not as efficiently, by online translation editors.

-A machine translation is a computer’s attempt to translate a text.
+A machine translation is a jumble of text assembled by statistical functions.
 Unlike a human translator, a computer doesn’t understand the text and cannot reliably handle ambiguity, context-dependent meanings, nuances, mistakes in the source text, etc. Machine translation is essentially informed word soup.
 It’s often better than being faced with a text in a language you don’t understand, but reading more than a few minutes of it will make you woozy.

 ● Who is Erina?